ALSETLab/StudentProjects/README.md

 The student will develop skills in power system protections, modelling and transient stability analysis.

-ME additional task consists in including noise and uncertainty in the simulated measured quantities, evaluate their effect on the dynamic response of the power system and propose remedial actions to reduce such impact.
+Additional tasks consists in including noise and uncertainty in the simulated measured quantities, evaluate their effect on the dynamic response of the power system and propose remedial actions to reduce such impact.

 ### Design of a frequency controlled load on a microcomputer
 From: Federico Milano

 In recent years, demand response and, in particular, load frequency control have become a very active area of research.
 There are both economic and technical challenges to be solved.
 In this project, the focus is on modelling and control aspects.

 The project consists in designing a simple thermal load dynamic model with a frequency controller on a microcomputer (e.g., Arduino, Raspberry PI or Teensy) and connecting it to a software tool that simulates the dynamics of the  remainder of the power system.
 Such a tool can be based on Matlab/Simulink or any other software package chosen by the student.
 The main goals of the project are to understand the concepts of hybrid systems, co-simulation and real-time simulation.
 The student will develop skills in power system control, numerical methods for time domain integration, co-simulation and microcomputer programming.